ajdillhoff/personal-site/content/notes/gpu_pattern_convolution.md

 {{< figure src="/ox-hugo/2024-01-19_16-35-39_screenshot.png" caption="<span class=\"figure-number\">Figure 6: </span>Left: The input image and its tiling.
 Middle: the filter.
 Right: The output image and its tiling." >}}

 The parallel solution to this problem will follow the tiled approach used for matrix multiplication.
-One key different in this case is that the input tile size will be larger than the output tile size.
-This size different would further be complicated if we left the kernel size as a parameter.
+One key difference in this case is that the input tile size will be larger than the output tile size.
+This size difference would further be complicated if we left the kernel size as a parameter.

 Following the design presented by (<a href="#citeproc_bib_item_2">Hwu, Kirk, and El Hajj 2022</a>) in Chapter 7, there are two immediate approaches to this problem based on the tile size.
 The first is to choose a block size that matches the size of the input tiles.
 The benefit to this approach is that each thread can load a single input element into shared memory.
 The drawback is that some of the threads will be disabled when computing the output value since the output tile is smaller.
 This is a form of control divergence and will result in wasted resources.